FIWARE/kong-plugins-fiware/kong-plugin-ngsi-ishare-policies/README.md

   - `POST:Subscription`: Create subscription
   - `PATCH:Subscription`: Update subscription
   - `DELETE:Subscription`: Delete subscription
   - `POST:Notification`: Allow for a notification based on a subscription send by a FIWARE Context Broker.
-Note, that in this case the service endpoint does not need to be a context broker instance but rather can be any service receiving such notifications
+Note, that in this case the service endpoint does not need to be a context broker instance but rather can be any service capable of receiving such notifications

 In order to identify, the consumer needs to obtain an access token before sending the NGSI-LD request to the API-Gateway.
 This must be obtained at an iSHARE-compliant